 Beyond Valentine’s Day

-I like what Dennis and Barbara Rainey say about this (in their book, Moments With You: Daily Connections for Couples):
+Here’s what Dennis and Barbara Rainey say about this matter (in their book, Moments With You: Daily Connections for Couples):

 “Valentine’s Day came and went yesterday.
 All over the country, beautiful cards were opened.
 Heart-shaped candy boxes exchanged hands.
 And flower vases sprouted up on tabletops and nightstands.
 Last night, lingerie was worn and thrown on the floor.
 And somewhere in the back of your mind, you might have given yourself some pats on the back for points scored.
 ‘Okay, that’s done.’